-Course Page for Spring 2015 - Meyer, Stephen
+Course Page for Fall 2018 - Hurley, Stephen

 The rules of evidence define how facts are proven in civil and criminal litigation.
 Focusing on the Federal Rules of Evidence, this course will give students a broad survey of the rules combined with in-depth analysis of how they apply in specific circumstances and how the entire litigation process -- from the filing of a complaint to final judgment after trial and appeal -- is shaped by evidentiary principles.
 Analysis of appellate case law will play, at most, a very limited role in the course.
 Although denoted a "lecture" course to signal that class enrollment is not limited, the teaching format will not be based primarily on lectures.
 Instead, class discussions will be centered around hands-on solving of specific problems, with emphasis on formulating questions, making and ruling on objections, and planning how to get facts before a jury.
 Simulation and role-playing will be used from time to time.

 By the end of this course, students should:

 • Have acquired a working knowledge of the Federal Rules of Evidence;

 • Have a thorough understanding of the policies underlying those Rules;